natverse/nat.utils/cran-comments.md

-# nat.utils 0.6
+# nat.utils 0.6.1
+This updates fixes a function signature containing a T value and completely removes a function marked as defunct that did not have a documented return value.

-This update fixes a test error in v0.5.1 due to changes in the behaviour of normalizePath on Windows.
+Of note v0.6.0 fixed a test error in v0.5.1 (the last version on CRAN) due to changes in the behaviour of normalizePath on Windows.
 See

   http://cran.r-project.org/web/checks/check_results_nat.utils.html